foursquare/qgis-plugin/README.md

 e.g. [QGIS tutorials](https://www.qgistutorials.com/en/)), perform some data processing tasks if necessary and add cartographic styling for the vector layers.

-After the user is satisfied with their result and the plugin has been installed, the `kepler.gl` plugin can now be opened under the *Web* tab in QGIS.
+After the user is satisfied with their result and the plugin has been installed, the `kepler` plugin can now be opened under the *Web* tab in QGIS.
 It opens a new window, which lets the user control the map export process.

 ![Main plugin dialog](docs/imgs/main_dialog.png)